 A perfect example of this is a late model Chevy van that the factory spec calls for 13/16 positive camber.
-This is the spec that is programmed into our aligner.
+This is the spec that was programmed into our aligner.
 We don’t use it.
 Because we know if we do, the vehicle will wear out the outside edge of the front tires in about 8,000 miles.

 A few years ago, the local Chevy dealer called us and asked if we could do an alignment for them.
 They said they had a van that they’d aligned 3 times and it kept coming back with the outside edge of the tires worn off in about 8,000 miles and the customer insisted that they either buy back the van under the lemon law or bring it to us and see if we could figure out what the problem was.
 We said sure bring it over.